jcobol/arnis/README.md

 Full documentation is available in the [GitHub Wiki](https://github.com/louis-e/arnis/wiki/), covering topics such as technical explanations, FAQs, contribution guidelines and roadmaps.

+## 🧱 Block ID Registry

+Arnis maintains a central registry that assigns a compact `u16` identifier to every block type.
+World sections reference blocks by these numeric IDs instead of storing the full `Block` structures.
+Because a `Block` is 16 bytes while an ID is only two bytes, this reduces the memory needed for block storage by roughly 8×.

 ## :trophy: Open Source
 #### Key objectives of this project
 - **Modularity**: Ensure that all components (e.g., data fetching, processing, and world generation) are cleanly separated into distinct modules for better maintainability and scalability.